lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 -	Yuval Noah Harari - Sapiens
 - Yuval Noah Harari – Homo Deus

+#### Work environment & stress research
+For this particular category, I will be recommending a PDF instead of a book.
+Go sign up at http://www.prevent.se/onhumanterms/ and download the document on work environment.
+It summarizes in a clear way a lot of relevant research on stress, productivity and burnout.
+By spending an hour or so with this PDF, you'll get a good grasp of the relationship between workload, control, fatigue and leadership.

 ## Free guided meditations
 - [Tara Brach](https://www.tarabrach.com/guided-meditations/)
 - [UCLA Mindfulness Research Centre](http://marc.ucla.edu/body.cfm?id=22)